What Does it Mean to Study Journalism?

 Journalists often earn their jobs by establishing professional reputations with editors and audiences.
 In addition, many journalists join a number of professional advocacy and networking organizations.
 Despite the high level of competition for open positions, journalists often maintain collegial relationships with their peers.
 In journalism, today's competitor might become tomorrow's editor.

 Reporters who work on crime or political beats may have to register for official press credentials from law enforcement organization or from government agencies.
 Depending on the level of access to be granted, journalists may have to undergo background checks that can include investigations into their personal lives as well as their business dealings.
-Though these vetting procedures may seem intrusive, they insure that only legitimate journalists who follow industry standards for ethics and professional behavior gain access to sensitive and sometimes dangerous situations.
+Though these vetting procedures may seem intrusive, they are intended to keep sensitive, even dangerous information in the hands of only legitimate journalists who follow standards for ethical and professional behavior.